adrb/mqradar/README.md

 For refrence about Tasmota firmware configuration please visit: https://github.com/arendst/Sonoff-Tasmota/wiki/Commands

-Also note that OpenHab2 needs 'MQTT Binding' add-on installed and proper setup in 'services/mqtt.cfg' file for MQTT broker connection.
+Also note that OpenHab2 needs "MQTT Binding" add-on installed and proper setup in "services/mqtt.cfg" file for MQTT broker connection.

 For other automation systems please refer to documentation and then write your own MQRadar triggers and templates.